hxrts/rumpsteak-aura/docs/05_effect_handlers.md

 ### Trace

-Location: `choreography/src/effects/middleware/mod.rs`

-Logs all operations for debugging.
-Outputs send, recv, choose, and offer calls with role and message details.
+The Trace middleware is located in `choreography/src/effects/middleware/mod.rs`.
+It logs all operations for debugging.
+The middleware outputs send, recv, choose, and offer calls with role and message details.

-Usage:
+Usage example shows wrapping a handler.

 ```rust
 use rumpsteak_aura_choreography::middleware::Trace;